tsuyopon/atsinternals/CH02-IOCoreNET/CH02S01-Base-PollDescriptor-and-EventIO.md

 struct PollDescriptor {
   int result; // result of poll
 #if TS_USE_EPOLL
+  // Used to save the epoll fd created by epoll_create int epoll_fd;

+  // nfds and pfd are not used in the TCP section and should only be used in UDP.
-  // 用于保存epoll_create创建的epoll fd
+  // Record how many fd are added to epoll fd
-  int epoll_fd;

-  // nfds 和 pfd在TCP的部分没有用到，目前应该只有UDP里才会使用。
-  // 记录有多少fd被添加到了epoll fd中
-  int nfds; // actual number
+  Int nfds; // actual number
-  // 每一个fd被添加到epoll fd之前会保存到pfd这个数组里
-  Pollfd pfd[POLL_DESCRIPTOR_SIZE];

-  // 用来保存epoll_wait返回的fd状态集，result中保存了实际的fd数量
-  // 为什么在epoll_wait处使用函数内部变量，而要固定分配一个内存区域呢？
-  //     由于epoll_wait需要非常高频率的运行，因此这个内存区域需要非常高频次的分配和释放，
-  //     即使在函数内定义为内部数组变量，那么也会频繁的从栈里分配空间，
-  //     所以不如分配一个固定的内存区域
+  // Each fd is saved to the pfd array before being added to epoll fd Pollfd pfd[POLL_DESCRIPTOR_SIZE];

+   // used to save the fd state set returned by epoll_wait, the actual number of fd saved in result
+   // Why use function internal variables in epoll_wait, but to allocate a memory area fixedly?
+   // Since epoll_wait requires very high frequency operation, this memory area requires very high frequency allocation and release.
+   // Even if it is defined as an internal array variable within a function, it will allocate space from the stack frequently.
-  struct epoll_event ePoll_Triggered_Events[POLL_DESCRIPTOR_SIZE];
+   // So it's better to allocate a fixed memory area struct epoll_event ePoll_Triggered_Events[POLL_DESCRIPTOR_SIZE];
 #endif
 #if TS_USE_EPOLL
-  // 下面四个宏定义是一组通用方法，对于kqueue等其它系统的I/O poll操作也都是抽象为这四个方法
-  // 获取I/O poll描述符，对于epoll就是epoll fd
+  // The following four macro definitions are a common set of methods, and the I/O poll operations for other systems such as kqueue are also abstracted into these four methods.
+  // Get the I / O poll descriptor, for epoll is epoll fd
 #define get_ev_port(a) ((a)->epoll_fd)
-  // 获取指定fd当前的事件状态，在epoll_wait之后通过这个方法获取返回的fd的事件状态
+  // Get the current event state of the specified fd, get the event status of the returned fd through this method after epoll_wait
 #define get_ev_events(a, x) ((a)->ePoll_Triggered_Events[(x)].events)
-  // 获取指定fd绑定的数据指针，对于epoll就是epoll_event结构体的data.ptr
+  // Get the data pointer of the specified fd binding, for epoll is the data.ptr of the epoll_event structure
 #define get_ev_data(a, x) ((a)->ePoll_Triggered_Events[(x)].data.ptr)
-  // 准备获取下一个fd，对于epoll来说这里没啥对应的操作
+  // Prepare to get the next fd, there is no corresponding operation for epoll
 #define ev_next_event(a, x)
 #endif

-  // 从pfd中分配一个地址空间
-  // 仅用于epoll对UDP的支持，如使用kqueue等其它系统的I/O poll操作，则直接返回NULL
+  // allocate an address space from pfd
+  // Only used for epoll support for UDP, such as using I/O poll operations of other systems such as kqueue, returning NULL directly
   Pollfd *
   alloc()
   {